jonathan-vallet/js13k-starter/README.md

 `gulp zip` creates the zip file for competition and concatenates css/js in a single html file to add more optimisation

+## Coding fr JS13K

+We advice you to use functions instead of objects, for a better minification of your JS and take less place (so more place for more content).

+In source files files a prefixed with numbers to set the loading order order of your files.
+If you prefer you can define the loading order in gulp-config and ad them manually.

 ## Generate you final game

 run `gulp --production && gulp zip`